lhaake/lhaake.github.io/project-worksheet-LHaake.md

 - Create the CSS Grid Image Gallery pproject with my own photographs
 - Work on the contact form functionality
 - Resolve Issue: Edit the header photo - stretching when adjusting the height so that the image doesn’t take up so much space.
 I may add an overlay of transparency or text on the image.

+## Lessons Learned
+- Use VS Code split screen!
+- Spend more time planning my layout with CSS
+- There is always something to edit with CSS — hours fly by when styling the page.
+- Sticking to a schedule and daily goals are helpful for time management
+- Take breaks
+- Commenting code
+- Prioritizing based on the most challenging parts